This lesson is in the early stages of development (Alpha version)

 Oh dear.
 It looks like our linear regression fits okay for our subset of the penguin data, and a few additional samples, but there appears to be a cluster of points that are poorly predicted by our model.
 Even if we re-trained our model using all samples it looks unlikely that our model would perform much better due to the two-cluster nature of our dataset.

-This is a classic Machine Learning scenario known as over-fitting
+This is a classic machine learning scenario known as overffitting

 We have trained our model on a specific set of data, and our model has learnt to reproduce those specific answers at the expense of creating a more generally-applicable model.
-Over fitting is the ML equivalent of learning an exam papers mark scheme off by heart, rather than understanding and answering the questions.
+Overfitting is the ML equivalent of learning an exam papers mark scheme off by heart, rather than understanding and answering the questions.
+Overfitting is especially prevalent when you have (A) limited data, and/or (B) complicated/large models with lots of trainable parameters (e..g, neural nets).

 In this episode we chose to create a regression model for bill_depth_mm versus body_mass_g predictions without understanding our penguin dataset.
 While we proved we can make a model by doing this we also saw that the model is flawed due to complexity in the data that we did not account for.